freeboardgames/FreeBoardGames.org/web/src/games/bullsandcows/instructions.md

-Bulls and Cows is deduction game where you need to discover the secret code.
+Bulls and Cows is a deduction game where you need to discover the secret code.

 For each guess, you'll receive hints.